rasmushy/Edugle/README.md

 ## How to run the tests:

 1. Run `npm test` in the root folder
-To run tests you will need to have admin profile manually added to your test database users collection like this:
+To run tests you will need to have admin profile manually added to your test database users collection matching like this:
 {
 username: "admin",
 email: "admin@test.fi",
 password: "admin"
 }
+Role needs to be changed to admin!
+Others collections should be empty!

 ## Environment variables: